ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 REST APIs have shown to be too inflexible to keep up with the rapidly changing requirements of the clients that access them.
+As a result, another paradigm has emerged.
+The data model.

 GraphQL was created by FB in response of particular concerns:
-- the multiplicity of endpoints in relation of the myriad of client apps.
+- First: the multiplicity of endpoints in relation of the myriad of client apps.
-- the over/uder data fetching regarding the true need of the client app
+- And finally: the over/uder data fetching regarding the true need of the client app

 The specification and the Reference Implementation have been developed by Facebook.